White British: Religion

-Statistically, White British are more likely to be Christian than other ethnic-based classifications.
+Statistically, White British are more likely to be Christian than other ethnic-based classifications other than Black and Roma British.
 According to the 2011 UK Census, White British are 64% Christian in England and Wales, mostly Anglican in England, while the percentage for all groups is about 59%.
 The percentage of White British who are Christians is lower in Scotland, at 55% (mainly Presbyterian there), whereas at least 54% of all Scots are Christian.
 The British country with the highest percentage is Northern Ireland, where white people are 94% Christian, while 93% of all usual residents are.
 About 27% of the White British population in England and Wales, and 36% in Scotland reported having "no religion".
 In Northern Ireland, the lowest percentage of white people who reported "no religion" in the census is about 5%.
 The 27% and 36% per cent figures for "no religion" are about the same for all groups.
 About 7% of the White British in England and Wales, and Scotland declined to state any religion.